Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 It works through an internet-based, online, or mobile software platform that may include a portal.
 This portal is where an organization may issue an invitation to tender (ITT) to potential suppliers who respond to the purchase request.

 E-tendering lets bidders submit the required information in response to the request for proposal by the deadline.
-It also lets the parties generate and exchange documents with e-signatures and messaging, and evaluates bidding suppliers for procurement opportunities.
+It also lets the parties generate and exchange documents with e-signatures and messaging and evaluates bidding suppliers for procurement opportunities.

 Finalized e-tenders are legally binding if the organization selects a supplier.
-Even though submitted tenders propose final terms, the e-procurement process can include the negotiating terms and bidding auctions before vendor selection.
+Even though submitted tenders propose final terms, the e-procurement process can include negotiating terms and bidding auctions before vendor selection.

 The policy of the organization should specify that information viewed during the e-tendering process should not be disclosed to anyone until the contract is awarded.

-Why is it Important?
+Why is E-Tendering Important?

 E-tendering is an essential part of e-procurement that streamlines its processes.
 Due to this, many organizations cannot deny how it helps them so much.